Submissions

 October – March

-This means you can submit at any time.
-All submissions received by the cut‑off dates (end of March and end of September) will be considered for the next available publication slot.
+You can submit all year round.
+All submissions received by the cut‑off dates (the end of March and the end of September) will be considered for the next available publication slot.

 For example: